santiago2687/ipglobal-test/README.md

 2) Run NPM install
 3) Just in case, run "composer dump-autoload" too.

+UnitTest:

+To Run correctly the PHP Unit Test you must run the following command in the root of the project in prompt terminal:

+Command: vendor\bin\phpunit app/tests

 For any problem to mount this app please send an email to santiago2687@gmail.com